Ace Attorney: Gameplay

 The Ace Attorney games are visual novel adventure games in which the player controls defense attorneys and defends their clients in several different episodes.
-The gameplay is split into two types of sections: investigations and courtroom trials.
-During the investigations, the player searches the environments, gathering information and evidence, and talks to characters such as their client, witnesses, and the police.
-Once enough evidence has been collected, the game moves on to a courtroom trial section.
+The gameplay is split into two types of sections, investigations and courtroom trials.
+During the investigations, the player searches the environments, gathers information and evidence, and talks to characters such as their client, witnesses, and the police.
+After enough evidence has been collected, the game moves on to a courtroom trial.

-In the courtroom trials, the player aims to get their client declared "not guilty".
-To do so, they cross-examine witnesses, and aim to find lies and inconsistencies in the testimonies.
+In the courtroom trials, the player aims to have their client declared "not guilty".
+They cross-examine witnesses, aiming to find lies and inconsistencies in the testimonies.
 They are able to go back and forth between the different statements in the testimony, and can press the witness for more details on a statement.
 When the player finds an inconsistency, they can present a piece of evidence that contradicts the statement.
 If the player is correct, the game presents a sequence that often starts with the protagonist shouting "Objection!" and pointing at the witness along with a shift in music before they begin to grill the witness with the inconsistency, which has become an iconic aspect of the series.
+Once enough evidence has been presented that conflicts the witnesses testimony, the witness will suffer a breakdown or occasionally would remain calm and reveal a major truth in the case.
 The player is penalized if they present incorrect evidence: in the first game, a number of exclamation marks are shown, with one disappearing after each mistake the player makes; in later games, a health bar that represents the judge's patience is used instead; and in 3DS games, the character's lawyer badge is used.
-If all exclamation marks or lawyer badges are lost, or the health bar reaches zero, the player loses the game and their client is declared guilty.
+If all exclamation marks or lawyer badges are lost, or the health bar reaches zero, the player loses the game and their client is found guilty.